stratosphereips/StratosphereLinuxIPS/docs/slips_in_action.md

 The capture contains different actions done by the RAT controller (e.g. upload a file, get GPS location, monitor files, etc.).
 For detailed analysis, check Kamila Babayeva's blog [Dissecting a RAT.
 Analysis of the Saefko RAT](https://www.stratosphereips.org/blog/2021/6/2/dissecting-a-rat-analysis-of-the-saefko-rat).

+Disclaimer: The used Slips version in this demo is 1.0.2, alerts and evidence generated in this demo may be different than the alerts you may see using the latest version of Slips.

 From the analysis we know that:
 -  The controller IP address: 192.168.131.1 and 2001:718:2:903:f410:3340:d02b:b918
 -  The victim's IP address: 192.168.131.2 and 2001:718:2:903:b877:48ae:9531:fbfc